enkidevs/curriculum/go/intro/intro-to-fmt-package/fmt-printf.md

 ---
 ## Content

-The `fmt.Printf` function is used for formatting a string and outputing to the console.
+The `fmt.Printf` function is used for formatting a string and outputting to the console.

 This function operates a bit differently than the `Print` and `Println` ones.